btdobbs/AI/Project/05/README.md

 ## Question 1 (6 points): Perceptron

-Before starting this part, be sure you have numpy and matplotlib installed!
+Before starting this part, be sure you have `numpy` and `matplotlib` installed!

 In this part, you will implement a binary perceptron.
-Your task will be to complete the implementation of the PerceptronModel class in models.py.
+Your task will be to complete the implementation of the `PerceptronModel` class in `models.py`.

-For the perceptron, the output labels will be either 1 or −1, meaning that data points (x, y) from the dataset will have y be a nn.Constant node that contains either 1 or −1 as its entries.
+For the perceptron, the output labels will be either `1` or `−1`, meaning that data points `(x, y)` from the dataset will have y be a `nn.Constant` node that contains either `1` or `−1` as its entries.

-We have already initialized the perceptron weights self.w to be a 1 by dimensions parameter node.
-The provided code will include a bias feature inside x when needed, so you will not need a separate parameter for the bias.
+We have already initialized the perceptron weights `self.w` to be a 1 by `dimensions` parameter node.
+The provided code will include a bias feature inside `x` when needed, so you will not need a separate parameter for the bias.

 Your tasks are to:

-Implement the run(self, x) method.
-This should compute the dot product of the stored weight vector and the given input, returning an nn.DotProduct object.
+- Implement the `run(self, x)` method.
+This should compute the dot product of the stored weight vector and the given input, returning an `nn.DotProduct` object.
-Implement get_prediction(self, x), which should return 1 if the dot product is non-negative or −1 otherwise.
-You should use nn.as_scalar to convert a scalar Node into a Python floating-point number.
+- Implement `get_prediction(self, x)`, which should return `1` if the dot product is non-negative or `−1` otherwise.
+You should use `nn.as_scalar` to convert a scalar `Node` into a Python floating-point number.
-Write the train(self) method.
+- Write the `train(self)` method.
 This should repeatedly loop over the data set and make updates on examples that are misclassified.
-Use the update method of the nn.Parameter class to update the weights.
+Use the update method of the `nn.Parameter` class to update the weights.
 When an entire pass over the data set is completed without making any mistakes, 100% training accuracy has been achieved, and training can terminate.
-In this project, the only way to change the value of a parameter is by calling parameter.update(direction, multiplier), which will perform the update to the weights: weights
+- In this project, the only way to change the value of a parameter is by calling `parameter.update(direction, multiplier)`, which will perform the update to the weights:

-←
-weights
-+
-direction
-⋅
-multiplier
-weights←weights+direction⋅multiplier
+    $\text{weights} \leftarrow \text{weights} + \text{direction} \cdot \text{multiplier}$

-The direction argument is a Node with the same shape as the parameter, and the multiplier argument is a Python scalar.
-Additionally, use iterate_once to loop over the dataset; see Provided Code (Part I) for usage.
+The `direction` argument is a `Node` with the same shape as the parameter, and the `multiplier` argument is a Python scalar.
+Additionally, use `iterate_once` to loop over the dataset; see Provided Code (Part I) for usage.

 To test your implementation, run the autograder: